 The Reverse Address Resolution Protocol (RARP) is one way to tell your client what IP address to use for itself.
 Another way is to use the BOOTP protocol.
 BOOTP is an IP protocol that informs a computer of its IP address and where on the network to obtain a boot image.
+Yet another alternative exists on VMEbus systems: the IP address can be manually configured in boot ROM.
 The DHCP (Dynamic Host Configuration Protocol) is a more flexible, backwards-compatible extension of BOOTP.
 Some systems can only be configured via DHCP.